svanderburg/php-sbdata/README.md

 ```

 The above example is nearly identical to the `ArrayTable`, except that it adds
-the `PERSON_ID` column that serves as a primary key.
+a `PERSON_ID` column that serves as a primary key.

 The schema of the relational database that this example works on, could have the
 following structure: